 Jacqueline left the Tribune in 2007 to become a corporate communications/PR manager at the Wonderful Company in Los Angeles.
 Her first accomplishment was to launch a groundbreaking corporate blog.
 She also acquired skills in PR strategy, executive communication, media relations, social media and brand building.
 The Wonderful Company (then Roll Global) won PRWeek magazine’s PR Team of the Year award in 2009.
 Also that year, she attended a Crisis Communication Extended Seminar at UCLA.

-Jacqueline founded Fitzgerald Communication in 2014 and works for clients in the lifestyle, food, health/wellness, retail, financial and entertainment sectors.
+Jacqueline founded Fitzgerald Communication in 2014 and works for clients in the food/retail, health/wellness, legal, financial and entertainment sectors.
 She served as an arts grant panelist for the West Hollywood Arts & Cultural Affairs Commission in 2014.
 She is a member of the West Hollywood Chamber of Commerce and the Beverly Hills Chamber of Commerce.

 Jacqueline especially enjoys food writing and, in 2019, she served as a judge in the International Association of Culinary Professionals’ writing competition (beverage category).